-Check-in will be held from 1–5:00 p.m.
+Check-in will be held all day.
+You will be sent your assigned check-in time and details on where you will pick up your keys in your arrival email in July.
 You must arrive during this designated time to keep your room reservation.
-There are no early move-ins, unless you are in one of the Early Start Programs.
+There are no early move-ins unless you are in a preexisting early arrival group.

 The entrance to Hogle Hall is off 1200 East.
 To get there, turn west on Westminster Ave. from 1300 East.
 Staff and signs will guide you toward Hogle Hall parking to unload your items.

 The entrance to Carleson Hall is off 1300 East.
 Staff and signs will guide you toward Carleson Hall and parking to unload your items.

 The entrance to Olwell and Behnken Halls is off 1200 East.
 To get there, turn west on Westminster Ave. from 1300 East.
 Staff and signs will guide you toward parking for Olwell and Behnken Halls to unload your items.